yorkulibraries/preservation_documentation/policy/Digital Preservation Designated Community Definition.md

 ## Digital Preservation Designated Community Definition

 The purpose of York University Libraries' digital preservation efforts is to ensure long-term access to a critical mass of materials of significance to our community.
-We will emphasize Canadian heritage and scholarship, knowledge produced by York researchers, and unique library and archival holdings from our collections.
+We will emphasize Canadian scholarship, knowledge produced by our primary user community, unique library and archival holdings from our collections, and born digital university records (see [Collection Policy](https://digital.library.yorku.ca/documentation/collection-policy)).
 Our aim is to mobilize research and knowledge in an environment that allows for ease of searching, browsing, retrieval, and reuse.
 With this work, we intend to make a significant and ongoing contribution to the global digital library.

 York University Libraries' primary user community consists of, York University: